Shashika/pings/README.md

 This allows us to identify a query graph within the database by appending another label (eg: *‘l_query’*).
 Therefore, the query graphs can be easily updated for different experiments, which the algorithm picks up within the database itself.
 - *queryFocusLabel* – The node label indicates the starting point of the algorithm.
 In our context, we have to provide the label of the person, *‘Person’*.
-Then the algo- rithm scans all the persons and evaluates the similarity measure for each person.
+Then the algorithm scans all the persons and evaluates the similarity measure for each person.

 ### Prerequisites